pehapkari/pehapkari.cz/statie/source/_posts/2019/2019-04-20-how-we-migrated-54-357-lines-of-code-nette-to-symfony-in-2-people-under-80-hours.md

 ## What Have We Migrated?

-Backend of [Entry.do](https://entry.do/) project - API application built on controllers, routing, Kdyby integrations of Symfony, Doctrine and a few Latte templates that have been running for 4 years.
-We migrated from Nette 2.4 to Symfony 4.2.
+Backend of [Entry.do](https://entry.do/) project - API application built on controllers, routing, Kdyby integrations of Symfony, Doctrine and a few Latte templates.
+The application has been running in production for last 4 years.
+We migrated from Nette 2.4 to Symfony&nbsp;4.2.

 How big is it?
 If we don't count tests, migration, fixtures, etc., the application has **270 PHP files** in the length of **54 357 lines** (using [phploc](https://github.com/sebastianbergmann/phploc)).